LumoSQL/not-forking/README.md

 * [Vendoring](https://lwn.net/Articles/836911/), where a package copies a library or module into its own tree, avoiding the versioning problems that arise when using system-provided libraries.
 This then becomes a standalone fork until the next copy is done, which often involves a manual porting task.
 Not-Forking can stop this problem arising at all
 * Vendoring with version control, for example some of the [132 forks of LibVNC on GitHub](https://github.com/LibVNC/libvncserver/network/members) are for maintained, shipping products which are up to hundreds of commits behind the original.
 Seemingly they are manually synced with the original every year or two, but potentially Not-Forking could remove most of this manual work

-The following diagram indicates how more complex scenarios are managed with Not-Forking.
+The following diagram indicates how even more complex scenarios are managed with Not-Forking.
 Any of the version control systems could be swapped with any other, and production use of Not-Forking today handles up to 50 versions of three upstreams with ease.